Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Authentication and Permissions
 * FIX: Users restricted to Hostgroups can now use related Templates (#2020, #2101)
+* FEATURE: Optionally, restricted users can be allowed to set Groups (#2252)

 ### Kickstart
 * FEATURE: Friendlier message if object to be removed is still in use (#2206)